Itgotworse26/Pewlett-Hackard-Analysis/README.md

 * 1761 assistant engineers
 * 2 managers

+### Brief Highlights
-* * The role most affected by the “silver tsunami” is the senior engineer.
+* The role most affected by the “silver tsunami” is the senior engineer.
-* * The role with the least amount of potential retirees is the manager.
+* The role with the least amount of potential retirees is the manager.
-* * Except for the manager role, every position has more than 1000 potential retirees.
+* Except for the manager role, every position has more than 1000 potential retirees.
-* * Staff, engineers, senior staff, and senior engineers are positions that are affected with more than 10000 + potential retirees.
+* Staff, engineers, senior staff, and senior engineers are positions that are affected with more than 10000 + potential retirees.

 ## Summary
 As a follow-up for additional data, the query of mentorship_titles for a breakdown of employees eligible for mentorship according to shows this breakdown in count of positions of eligible employees:

+### Breakdown
 * 568 senior staff
 * 501 engineers
 * 169 senior engineers